CSCI 4830-800 (Research On-ramp) Course Materials for Spring 2026:

 Homework for next time:

-- 25 March: Creating research presentations, part I: slides.
+- 25 March: Oral research presentations.

 Homework for next time: